ca1man-2022/HyperNear/README.md

 Also, we provide an appendix [here](https://github.com/ca1man-2022/HyperNear/blob/main/Appendix_HyperNear.pdf).

->The code we currently have on GitHub is the version we used for the experiments.
-We will release a cleaner, easier-to-run version of the code later on. 🙂
+*Thank you for your interest in our work!
+The authors are currently engaged in other projects but are working to tidy up and release a more readable and fully reproducible version of the code by October.*

 ## Train